-pp. 2-12 to 2-15, Figure 2.3, and Concept Summary 2.1
+pp. 2-11, 2-12, Figure 2.3, and Concept Summary 2.1

 - 21. The U.S. Tax Court hears only tax cases and is the most popular forum for tax cases.
 Some people suggest that the Tax Court has more expertise in tax matters.
 A taxpayer does not have to pay the tax deficiency assessed by the IRS before trial, but a taxpayer may deposit a cash bond to stop the running of interest.
 Appeals from a Tax Court are to the appropriate U.S. Court of Appeals.
 A taxpayer may not obtain a jury trial in the U.S. Tax Court. p.
 2-13 - 22.
 See Figure 2.3 and Concept Summary 2.1. - a.
-There is no appeal by either the taxpayer or the IRS from a decision of the Small Cases Division of the U.S. Tax Court. pp. 2-11 to 2-18 - b.
+There is no appeal by either the taxpayer or the IRS from a decision of the Small Cases Division of the U.S. Tax Court. p.
+2-10 - b.
 The first appeal would be to the Sixth Circuit Court of Appeals.
-Further appeal would be to the U.S. Supreme Court. pp. 2-13, 2-16, and Figures 2.3 and 2.4 - c.
-Same as b. above. pp. 2-13, 2-16, and Figures 2.3 and 2.4 - d.
-The appeal would be to the Federal Circuit Court of Appeals and then to the U.S. Supreme Court. pp. 2-13, 2-14, 2-16, and Figures 2.3 and 2.4 - 23.
-The term "petitioner" is synonym for plaintiff, the party requesting action in a courtroom dispute. p.
-2-12 - 24.
+Further appeal would be to the U.S. Supreme Court. p.
+2-12 and Figures 2.3 and 2.4 - c.
+Same as b. above. p.
+2-12 and Figures 2.3 and 2.4 - d.
+The appeal would be to the Federal Circuit Court of Appeals and then to the U.S. Supreme Court. p.
+2-12 and Figures 2.3 and 2.4 - 23.
+The term "respondent" is a synonym for defendant, who is the party against whom a suit is brought. p.
+2-11 - 24.
 Both the Code and the Supreme Court indicate that the Federal appellate courts are bound by findings of facts unless they are clearly erroneous.
 Thus, the role of appellate courts is limited to a review of the record of trial compiled by the trial courts.
 Thus, the appellate process usually involves a determination of whether the trial court applied the proper law in arriving at its decision.
 Rarely will an appellate court disturb a lower court's fact-finding determination. p.
-2-15
+2-14